How to Become a Commodity Broker

 Chicago is the place to be for trading commodities.
 It is home to the CME Group, one of the biggest commodities exchanges in the world, among others.
 Most other major cities have only a handful of commodity brokerage firms.

-In any case, you'll probably have to look for a firm that specializes in commodities.
+You'll probably have to look for a firm that specializes in commodities.
 The big financial companies like Morgan Stanley don't often hire candidates exclusively for trading commodities.

 Bull and Bear